 SAN CRISTÓBAL DE LAS CASAS & VALLADOLID, MEXICO

 In 2017, members from both San Cristobal and Valladolid, Mexico committees will be delivering 110 wheelchairs to members of the communities with mobility issues.
-We are continuing to raise funds to support the purchase of these wheelchairs.
-If you would like to donate, please check here

 In conjunction with the Sister Cities organization in Wilmington, Delaware, we helped fund and manage the construction of 29 wells in Osogbo, Nigeria.
 Valeria Watson-Doost, chair of our Osogbo committee, served as the Asheville Sister Cities liaison.
 She assisted with grantwriting and visited Osogbo three times over the course of two years.
 The wells were completed in late 2012.
 Click here for an article by Asheville’s Urban News.